How to Perform Software Product Testing: Process & Example

 A good test strategy at this point should include the following:

-• Tests that validate the short term goals of TrackFast.
+• Tests that validate the short-term goals of TrackFast.
 “What does it need to be shipped correctly” should be at the forefront of the testing effort.
-Create End to end tests (front end, middleware, and backend) for thorough testing of every feature
+Create end-to-end tests (front-end, middleware, and backend) for thorough testing of every feature

-• Platform, browser and device compatibility tests
+• Platform, browser, and device compatibility tests

 • Tests for performance, security, and usability